SHARE THIS ARTICLE

 What is upper limb spasticity?

-Upper limb spasticity, also sometimes referred to simply as ULS, is a condition that affects approximately 12 million people in the world.
-It affects movement in the arms, including in the elbow, wrist, and fingers, and essentially causes uncontrollable spasms in the muscles.
-ULS is a condition that is impacted by the nervous systems and causes muscles in the upper limbs to be stiff or continually flexed.
-While not life-threatening, ULS can be very painful and can severely impact a patient’s quality of life and make mundane tasks that require ease of mobility to become very difficult.
-In adults, upper limb spasticity is typically the result of an injury or medical event or develops due to a pre-existing medical condition.
-However, there are many treatment options available to patients that can help improve their ULS.
+Upper limb spasticity, sometimes simply referred to as ULS, is a condition which affects an approximate 12 million people throughout the world.
+Primarily, it affects the range of movement in the arms, including in the elbow, wrist, and fingers, essentially causing uncontrollable spasms in the muscles.
+ULS is a condition that is impacted by the reaction of the nervous system and causes muscles in the upper limbs to become stiff or to be continually flexed.
+While not a life-threatening condition, ULS can be very painful to endure, and severely impacts a patient’s quality of life, even making mundane tasks that require ease of mobility to become extremely difficult to perform.
+In adults, upper limb spasticity is typically resulting from an injury or medical event, further developing due to a pre-existing medical condition.
+However, there are many treatment options available on the market to patients, that can help improve life with ULS.

 Symptoms